KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Vonda Wright's Unbreakable

-<!--
-After I read a recent interview she did for The Times, I immediately bought her new book Unbreakable.
+After I read an interview Vonda Wright did for The Times, I immediately bought her new book Unbreakable.
 I know she is a voice you can trust.
 Her words on page 23 of the Kindle version hit me: "Movement gives you agency over life."
 That is what it's about: agency over life.
 I immediately felt motivated to take action.
-Excited to learn the why and how and get started.
 I also love that she uses her dad Gene as an example in the book.

+<!--
+I am excited to learn the why and how and get started.

 https://www.drvondawright.com/resources/books/unbreakable
 -->